 The Excimer laser is then utilized and applied to the cornea removing the calculated amount of corneal tissue.
 The amount of corneal tissue removed is directly related to your specific visual needs.
 After the laser has been applied the thin flap is then repositioned in its normal position and several drops are administered.

 Because LASIK or SMILE treats the inner part of the cornea, the healing process occurs more rapidly.
-Patients typically resume normal activities within a few days.
+Patients typically resume normal activities the day after surgery.
 No stitches are required; however, protective goggles can be used at night to prevent the rubbing or bumping of your eyes.
 The first 72 hours after the procedure are critical to this healing process.
 Patients are asked to return home, get plenty of rest on the first night and use the eye drops to aid in the healing process.

 The Cost of LASIK or SMILE Eye Surgery in Hoffman Estates